-Please contact the Columbia Benefits Service Center at 212-851-7000 or hrbenefits@columbia.edu with any questions you have regarding enrollment under the Plan.
+Please contact the Columbia Benefits Service Center (BSC)at 212-851-7000 or https://doi.org/10.2016/nc.edu with any questions you have regarding enrollment under the Plan.

 Important

 If you wish to change your benefit elections following your birth, adoption of a child, placement for adoption of a child or other Qualified Life Status Change, you must notify the Columbia Benefits Service Center (BSC) at 212-851-7000 within 31 days of the event.
 Otherwise, you will need to wait until the next annual Open Enrollment to change your elections.